Lachezar14/F1-Web-Shop/README.md

-Marketplace for items related to Formula 1 using C# Razor Pages.
+Marketplace for items related to Formula 1